designengineered/asteroids_py/README.md

 - **Scoring System**: Added a scoring system that rewards players for destroying asteroids.
 The score is displayed during gameplay and shown on the game over screen.

-## 💯 Scoring System

-The game now includes a scoring system to track your progress and challenge you to achieve higher scores.
-Here's how it works:

-- **Small Asteroids**: Destroying the smallest asteroids awards 50 points each.
-- **Medium Asteroids**: Taking out medium-sized asteroids gives you 35 points per asteroid.
-- **Large Asteroids**: The largest asteroids are worth 25 points each when destroyed.

-Your current score is displayed in the top-left corner of the screen during gameplay.
-When the game ends, your final score is shown on the game over screen.

-Try to maximize your score by strategically targeting asteroids and staying alive as long as possible!